Infrequently Noted

 Over the past decade, my work has centred on partnering with teams to build ambitious products for the web across both desktop and mobile.
 This has provided a ring-side seat to a sweeping variety of teams, products, and technology stacks across more than 100 engagements.

-While I'd like to be spending most of this time working through improvements we could make to web APIs, the vast majority of time spent with partners goes to remediating issues caused by "modern" frontend frameworks (React, Angular, etc.) and the culture surrounding them.
+While I'd like to be spending most of this time working through improvements to web APIs, the majority of time spent with partners goes to remediating performance and accessibility issues caused by "modern" frontend frameworks (React, Angular, etc.) and the culture surrounding them.
 These issues are most pronounced today in React-based stacks.

 In the hope of steering the next team away from the rocks, I've found myself penning advocacy pieces and research into the state of play, as well as giving talks to alert managers and developers of the dangers of today's misbegotten frontend orthodoxies.